praneethkondraju/powershell-practice/T4_detect_orphaned_scheduled_tasks_in_windows/README.md

 - ✍️ Script: Praneeth Kondraju

-- 🤖 AI-Powered Review & Enhancements: ChatGPT
+- 🤖 AI-Powered Review: ChatGPT

 ## ⚖️ License
 This project is licensed under the MIT License